An overview of the key activities, events and results in 2017, together with commentary on BP’s performance and our priorities as we move forward

 How we run our business

-Our diverse portfolio is balanced across businesses, resource types and geographies.
-Having upstream and downstream businesses, along with well-established trading capabilities, helps to mitigate the impact of lower oil and gas prices.
+We have a diverse portfolio across businesses, resource types and geographies.
+Having upstream and downstream businesses, along with well-established trading capabilities, helps to mitigate the impact of commodity pricing cycles.
 Our geographic reach gives us access to growing markets and new resources, as well as diversifying exposure to geopolitical events.

 Bernard Looney, chief executive, Upstream